xl0/lovely-docs/doc_db/sveltejs-svelte/Template Syntax/each-block/essence.md

-The each block iterates over arrays and iterables, with optional indexing, keying for efficient updates, destructuring, and else fallback.
+The each block iterates over arrays and iterables, with optional keying for efficient updates, destructuring support, and else fallback.